Before Choosing A Flap Disc, Understand Stainless Steel

 Zirconia – Works well on the heat sensitive stainless steel.
 Strong enough to grind on the stainless steel and with a good flap disc design and a heat resistant coating this surface type works well on stainless staying sharp through the life of the flap disc.

 Ceramic – Is more resistant to heat than zirconia.
-It is more expensive and a high quality surface for your stainless steel.
+It’s more expensive and a high quality surface for your stainless steel.
 Look for stainless steel rated ceramic flap discs.

 And yes flap discs for stainless steel come in two main shapes.
 One aimed at those flat surfaces of your steel and for blending.
 The other has a more shaped and angled surface and is better for curves.